vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - a function to create per-track state;
 - a function to execute one semantic command.

 The dialect executor receives the command, program state, track state, `PerformanceEmitter`, and `VmApi`.
 It does **not** receive a `TrackProgram`, source bytes, or global registry context.
 For compiler-cursor formats, the shared adapter creates the format's concrete `Playback` and invokes the command's generated typed thunk.
-Version data is read once from `SequenceProgram::config` when state is constructed.
+Runtime-relevant version data may initialize program or track state; source-only version choices should be resolved while decoding.

 The dialect is registered once in `SequenceDialectRegistry`; export looks it up by family ID.
-Capcom SNES, for example, registers `capcom-snes` once and stores V1/V2/V3 selection on each program.
+Capcom SNES, for example, registers `capcom-snes` once and resolves its V1/V2/V3 source conversions before playback.

 ### 14.3 Compiler-cursor decode and execution